listr2/listr2/docs/task/prompts.md

 :::

-Inside a _Task_, the `task.prompt` function gives you access to any [`enquirer`](https://www.npmjs.com/package/enquirer) default prompts as well as the underlying instance for using a custom `enquirer` prompt.
+Inside a _Task_, the `task.prompt` function gives you access to any [`enquirer`](https://www.npmjs.com/package/enquirer) default prompt as well as ability to modify the underlying instance for using a custom `enquirer` prompt.

 <!-- more -->